Netzahre/inventario-crud-cesar/README.md

 ## Usage
 1. After successfully building and running the application, the main window will appear.
-2. Navigate through the different sections (Products, Categories, Suppliers) using the menu or toolbar.
+2. Navigate through the different sections using the menu or toolbar.
 3. Use the provided buttons and forms to add, edit, view, or delete records.
 4. Utilize search and filter functionalities to find specific items.
-5. Generate reports as needed.